Understanding Concussions: A Comprehensive Guide

 If you suspect a concussion, it’s crucial to get evaluated by a healthcare professional right away.
 In our clinic, we begin by performing a detailed assessment to understand the extent of your symptoms and how they affect your daily activities.
 Early management helps prevent symptoms from worsening and reduces the risk of long-term complications.

-We work closely with your physician or athletic trainer to ensure a coordinated care plan that prioritizes safety and gradual return to activity.
+We work closely with your physician or athletic trainer to ensure a coordinated care plan that prioritizes safety and a gradual return to activity.

 How Physical Therapy Helps with Concussion Recovery

-Concussion rehabilitation focuses on addressing the specific systems that can be disrupted after a head injury such as balance, vision, and neck function.
+Concussion rehabilitation focuses on addressing the specific systems that can be disrupted after a head injury, such as balance, vision, and neck function.
 At our clinic, concussion treatment typically includes:

 1. Vestibular Rehabilitation